temporalio/documentation/docs/concepts/what-is-an-activity-task.md

 #### Context Events

-Activity Tasks contain Events that contain what's needed to execute the Activity.
+Activity Tasks contain Events that are needed to execute the Activity.
 These events are found within the Activity Task's [Context](/docs/concepts/what-is-an-activity-task#context-events).

 [event explanation?]